Island imperial pigeon

-The island imperial pigeon (Ducula pistrinaria) is a species of bird in the family Columbidae.
+The island imperial pigeon or floury imperial pigeon (Ducula pistrinaria) is a species of bird in the family Columbidae.
 It is found in the Bismarck Archipelago and the Solomon Islands archipelago, living in primary and secondary forests and mangroves.
 The International Union for Conservation of Nature (IUCN) has assessed it as a least-concern species.

 Taxonomy

 This species was described by Charles Lucien Bonaparte in 1855.
 The following subspecies are recognised: Ducula pistrinaria rhodinolaema, D. p. vanwyckii, D. p. postrema and D. p. pistrinaria.

 Description

 The island imperial pigeon is about 39–45 cm long and weighs 470–500 g.
 The head and neck are pale grey, and there are white spectacles.
 The upperparts are glossy.
 The wing coverts and tertials are grey-green, and the primaries and secondaries are blackish.
 The back is grey-green.
 The uppertail is dark blue-green, and the undertail is chestnut.
 The throat is vinous, the breast is greyish-vinous, and the belly is greyish-fawn.
 The beak is slaty-blue, having a black tip.
 The eye is dark red or brownish, and the feet are red.
 The juvenile bird is duller and buffier.
 The subspecies have different sizes and glosses.